 Or should I say, what NOT to pack?
 We are always encouraged to pack light.
 But as seniors, it’s especially important.
 Rick Steves says, “When you pack light, you’re younger.”
 So how?

 If you can, fit it all in a carry-on and a day pack.
 A challenge, I know, but if you’re the one hauling it place to place, it’s a challenge worth meeting.
 Most airlines charge for checked luggage these days.
 With a carry-on you reduce your travel costs and speed up your exit from the airport.
 With less luggage to keep track of, you may also be less vulnerable to theft.
-At http://www.stylebookapp.com/stories/packing_list.html you’ll find an article called, “Pack 20 Outfits in One Carry-On.”
-In the article, Jess Atkins gives great step-by-step methods to pare down your packing list, including giving thought to where and what you’re doing and selecting a color palette.
+At you’ll find an article called, “Pack 20 Outfits in One Carry-On.”
+In the article, Jess Atkins gives great step-by-step methods to pare down your packing list, including giving thought to where and what you’re doing, and also help selecting a color palette.
 If you want general packing help, you might invest in tear-off packing lists.
 They cover everything and you can cross out what you know you don’t need.

 How to Downsize Your Packing